Saša Ilić (footballer, born 1977): International career

 Having already been capped at under-21 level under both Milan Živadinović and Milovan Đorić, Ilić made his full international debut for FR Yugoslavia under Ilija Petković on 16 August 2000, coming on as a second-half substitute for Nenad Grozdić in a 2–1 away friendly win against Northern Ireland.
 He was subsequently selected as the team's captain at the Millennium Super Soccer Cup in January 2001.
 Despite missing the final through suspension, Ilić led the side with three goals in four games, as they won the trophy.
 However, these caps are not officially recognized by FIFA.
 He eventually netted his first official goal for the national team on 17 April 2002, scoring the opener in a 4–1 home friendly win over Lithuania.

 During the FIFA World Cup 2002 qualifying stage under Dejan Savićević, Ilić appeared in three matches, all as a substitute.
 He also played in two of his team's UEFA Euro 2004 qualifying games, scoring the equalizer in a 1–1 home draw to Italy on 10 September 2003.
 However, the country missed out on both final tournaments.

 With the return of Ilija Petković at the helm of the national team, Ilić started receiving more playing time.
 He made eight appearances in 2005, scoring once in a FIFA World Cup 2006 qualifier versus Lithuania.
 On 16 May 2006, Ilić was named in the final 23-man squad to represent Serbia and Montenegro at the 2006 FIFA World Cup.
 He appeared in the last match of the group stage, playing the full 90 minutes and managing to score a goal against Ivory Coast in a thrilling 3–2 match, eventually won by the opposition.

 On 16 August 2006, Ilić played for Serbia in their inaugural match against the Czech Republic.
 He also made two appearances in the team's unsuccessful UEFA Euro 2008 qualifying phase.
 Afterwards, Ilić failed to receive a call-up for the national team until March 2008, when Miroslav Đukić selected him for a friendly against Ukraine.
 He also appeared in a FIFA World Cup 2010 qualifier versus the Faroe Islands under Radomir Antić on 6 September 2008, in what would be his last international cap for the country.

 Coaching career

 On 4 May 2024, Ilić was appointed manager of the Russian Premier League club Pari Nizhny Novgorod.
 Under his management, Pari avoided relegation by winning in the relegation play-offs.

 On 5 October 2024, Ilić left Pari NN by mutual consent.

-On 7 July 2025, Saşa Ilić signed a one-year contract with Azerbaijan Premier League side Sumgayit FK to become the club’s head coach.
+On 7 July 2025, Saša Ilić signed a one-year contract with Azerbaijan Premier League side Sumgayit FK to become the club’s head coach.